 THICKNESS AND ROUGHNESS MEASUREMENT

-Moreover, it was possible to easily measure the superficial and profile roughness of the samples, then to contrast the values obtained by using two different technologies for measuring, Confocal and Interferometry.
+Moreover, it was possible to measure the superficial and profile roughness of the samples easily, then to contrast the values obtained by using two different technologies for measuring, Confocal and Interferometry.
 In this way, it was possible to ensure the precision of the roughness values obtained.
 The substrate’s roughness can be a determining factor in the adhesion between the coating and the substrate.

 For the roughness and thickness measurements both Confocal (50X) and Interferometry (10X) were used.
 This way we tried to achieve the highest resolution in depth to obtain the most accurate values.

-There are many parameters that are important to study the tribomechanical properties of a surface or a coating such as nano-hardness, adhesion between the coating and the substrate, roughness, thickness of the layers or wear properties.
-Sensofar’s optical profiler can assess all these properties, as well as being more accurate than other methods of characterization.
-Finally, it should be noted that the versatility, speed, and ease of use of the S mart profilometer give us the option of using different techniques for corroborating the values obtained.
+Many parameters are important to study the tribomechanical properties of a surface or a coating, such as nano-hardness, adhesion between the coating and the substrate, roughness, thickness of the layers, or wear properties.
+Sensofar’s optical profiler can assess all these properties and be more accurate than other characterization methods.
+Finally, it should be noted that the versatility, speed, and ease of use of the S mart profilometer allow us to use different techniques for corroborating the values obtained.